jaegertracing/documentation/content/docs/next-release-v2/configuration.md

 ### Adaptive sampling

-`adaptive_sampling` processor observes all the traces collected by Jaeger and dynamically calculates sampling probabilities for different services and endpoints in order to satisfy certain throuput targets (number of traces per second).
+`adaptive_sampling` processor observes all the traces collected by Jaeger and dynamically calculates sampling probabilities for different services and endpoints in order to satisfy certain throughput targets (number of traces per second).